joakimremler/YRGO_docker/README.md

 ## Assignments

 In this lession we are going to learn some basic skills about Docker.
-This includes how to install Docker and get the difference between an Docker Image and a Docker Conatiner.
+This includes how to install Docker and get the difference between an Docker Image and a Docker Container.
 We are also going to learn how to manage a Docker process and how to build and run a image.

 ## 1. Install docker on Droplet